-In general Docker services will consume resources and spawn containers as needed, but you may want to explicitly limit a particularly resource-hungry services, or to set minimum or maximum limits for the number of containers a service may use.
+In general Cloud 66 services will consume resources and spawn containers as needed, but you may want to explicitly limit a particularly resource-hungry service, or ensure that a service is only assigned (scheduled) to a node with sufficient resources to handle its needs.
+You can also set a minimum or maximum number of containers a service may use.

 Limiting CPU and RAM usage